 These flanges must not support the total weight of the ductwork.
-It is critical that the condensate drain side of the unit be no higher than the opposite side.
-Assembly of a typical DPSA roof curb is shown in Figure 36 and Figure 37.
-Assembly of a typical DPSA plenum curb is shown in Figure 37 and can also have a full perimeter variation (Figure 38)
+Assembly of a typical DPSA roof curb is shown in Figure 40.
+Assembly of a typical DPSA plenum curb is shown in Figure 41 and can also have a full perimeter variation.